 Gibbs House Fellowships are year-long opportunities open to all students who pay the sustainability fee.
-Fellows participate in leadership and discovery-driven learning opportunities and are paid to research and work on campus sustainability projects and policies.
+Fellows participate in leadership and discovery-driven learning opportunities and are paid to research and work on campus sustainability projects.
 Fellows live in the 150 year old Gibbs House across from Asylum Lake, which also serves as a community sustainability resource center.

 The Office for Sustainability accepts Gibbs House Fellowship applications on a rolling basis through March 30 annually.
 Acceptance letters for the following academic year will be emailed to applicants before the end of spring semester.
 Applications may be sent to email@example.com or submitted to the Office for Sustainability in hard copy.